Isaac: The amount of work they're expecting to wring out of us is herculean. Honestly, I think Hercules would find this difficult. The Trenches

 and is forced to find a new job in a tough economy.
 He ends up as a tester for an MMO based on a 80's cartoon Show Within a Show

-and has to deal with being on the bottom rung on the development ladder.
+, and has to deal with being on the bottom rung on the development ladder while also dealing with his co-workers.

 Updates Tuesdays and Thursdays.